HappyHorse 1.0 Is Live on AI Video Maker: What to Know

 Quick answer

-The important caveat is availability.
-The official Happy Horse site describes HappyHorse 1.0 as an open-source 15B video model with synchronized audio, 1080p output, and commercial-use rights, but the linked Hugging Face organization page still shows 0 public models.
-That means HappyHorse 1.0 looks important right now, but its open-weights release still appears incomplete.
+The important caveat is still availability outside hosted products.
+Public HappyHorse pages describe it as an open-source 15B video model with synchronized audio, high-resolution output, and commercial-use claims, but the linked Hugging Face organization page still shows 0 public models.
+Treat AI Video Maker support as a live hosted workflow, not proof that public self-hosting assets are complete.

 Why HappyHorse 1.0 matters